Silhouette photography is a great way to capture the viewer’s attention thanks to its high contrast.

 - Create a clipping mask.

 That’s it.
 You turned your subject into a shape!
-If the original image didn’t have backlighting, the effect wouldn’t look very realistic, so you may need to add a new background – a sunset, for example.
+If the original image didn’t have backlighting, the effect wouldn’t look very realistic, so you may need to add a new background – for a sunset silhouette photo, for example.

 Just add it as a new layer in between the original image and its duplicate, and play around with the settings to get the look you want – see tip below for the exact steps.